 If the eyes are the windows to the soul, consider a thick swipe of black eyeliner the sleek satin curtains that pull the room together.
 Eyeliner was one of the first makeup products I started experimenting with—the dull, harsh wooden pencil I took from my mom’s makeup drawer to outline my entire eye was my entry point.
 My makeup skills have gotten better since then (thankfully), but a good black eyeliner is still a staple.

 The biggest problem is choosing which to use—on the surface, different varieties of black eyeliners can at the same time appear so different, yet so similar.
 Which is best for what?
 We compiled some of our favorites and spoke with makeup artist Deanna Flanagan to learn her picks.

 What to Look For in a Black Eyeliner

 “Figuring out what brush your hand works best with is key to any gel liner," says Flanagan.
 "For me, it is an angle brush, but some people’s hands may work better with a pointed brush."
 Her favorite angle brush is the Morphe M165, and for a pointed brush, she liked the e.l.f.
 Cosmetics Beautifully Precise Eyeliner Brush.

 Consider what type of looks you want to create with your eyeliner, as well as what situations you'll be wearing it.
 Do you need a waterproof black liner with lots of staying power?
 Is it important that your liner is vegan and cruelty-free?
 Do you prefer a liquid liner, a pencil, or gel?
 Whatever your preference, there's a black liner for that—just think about your needs.

-Keep scrolling for the best black eyeliners.
+Keep scrolling to read more about the best black eyeliners in our book.